GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

 Honorable Mentions may be awarded but will not receive a monetary prize.

-Each winning entry and Honorable Mention will be invited to present during the Winning Solutions Webinar in October 2021.
+Each winning entry and Honorable Mention will be invited to present during the Winning Solutions Webinar on October 19, 2021 at 12:00 PM ET.

 ### Rules